eatdust/homogenix/README.md

-# Homogenix: parallel convolution of fits image by psfex kernels
+# Homogenix: parallel convolution by PSFex kernels

 ### Summary

-Homogenix is a very simple modern fortran code designed to perform fastPSF homogeneisation from the [PSFex](https://github.com/astromatic/psfex) variables kernels.
+Homogenix is a simple modern fortran code designed to perform fast PSF homogeneisation from the [PSFex](https://github.com/astromatic/psfex) variables kernels.